 Every other Wednesday from 5:30pm to 8:00pm at the Clark County Detention Center

-Every Wednesday from 5:30pm to 8:00pm at the area command
+Every Wednesday from 5:30pm to 8:00pm at LVMPD Headquarters

 Explorers wear their LVMPD-issued uniform and are required to bring their complete duty belt, notebook, and pens.
 Depending on the meeting, additional equipment may be necessary.

 Prospective members first apply online.
-After successfully submitting an application, prospective members must attend a quarterly First Timer's Meeting.
+After successfully submitting an application, prospective members must attend an orientation meeting.

-The process may take up to 2-3 months depending on various circumstances.
-Prospective members must pass a full background investigation before joining the program.
+The process may take up to 6 months depending on various circumstances.
+Prospective members must pass a full background investigation before fully joining the program.

 You may also be required to pay to attend competitions however all efforts are made to pay for post travel through fundraising.